SethBots/rowboat-docs/src/README.md

 # Speedboat

 Speedboat is a modernized fork of rowboat, a moderation and utilitarian bot built for large Discord servers.
+Speedboat aims to keep the original rowboat look and feel and is constantly gaining new features as moderation on Discord changes.
+Although other forks of rowboat may provide more functionality they have deviated from the original vision of the bot.
+Many of these forks are aware of each other and there is by no means any malice between each other.

-It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
-The freely hosted version of Speedboat is private and [you must reach out to be approved.](https://discord.gg/qT7qGq6) Approval can be given especially to high-traffic servers.
-Speedboat is [open-source](https://github.com/SethBots/speedboat).
+Speedboat was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
+At this time, the freely hosted version of Speedboat is private and [you must reach out to be approved.](https://discord.gg/qT7qGq6) Approval can be given especially to high-traffic servers.
+Speedboat is [open-source](https://github.com/DeJayDev/speedboat), but _it is not recommended to run a Speedboat fork_.
+Reach out to me, let's talk instead.

 ## Use Cases

 ### bbnomula

-With over 30,000 members, the bbno$ Discord is one of hip-hops and most complicated servers.
-Previously the administration team ran on a pletora of public bots with various functionality, but when moved to Speedboat they where able to eliminate these entirely.
-Speedboat provides bbno$ with the level of protection and auditing required.
+With over 30,000 members, the bbno$ Discord is one of hip-hops most complicated servers.
+Previously the administration team ran on a pletora of public bots with various functionality, but after moving to Speedboat they where able to eliminate these entirely.
+Speedboat provides bbno$ and his team with the level of protection and auditing required for a server of their fantastic scale.

 #### Multiple Mod Logs

-By using Speedboat's support for multiple mod logs, bbno$'s admins are able to split and categorize logs into various channels, reducing noise without sacrificing logging.
+By using Speedboat's support for multiple mod logs, bbno$'s staff are able to split and categorize logs into various channels, reducing noise without sacrificing logging.

 #### Spam Prevention